slampalo/misc/cheatsheet.md

 > - untracked = New files or directories that were not in the previous snapshot AND not staged.
 > - tracked = one of the following types
 >   - modified = Files that were in the previous snapshot AND is modified.
->   - staged = Files that is labeled to be ready for commit.
+>   - staged = Files that is labeled to be ready for the commit.
 >   - unmodified = Files that were in the previous snapshot AND is NOT modified.

 ### **_Get status_**